How to Create a Board Meeting Agenda That Drives Results

 The closing remarks and adjournment mark the culmination of the board meeting.
 The board chair summarizes the key takeaways, decisions, and action items made during the meeting.
 The board schedules the next meeting in this section.

-By including these components, organizations keep their board meetings structured and efficient.
+By incorporating these components, organizations maintain structured and efficient board meetings.

 How to build an effective board meeting agenda